iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md.md

 (`GET /tips`)

 Returns two non-lazy tips.
-There could be however the case that the node can provide only one tip, or in the worst-case no tip.
-The array therefore needs to be validated.
+In case the node can only provide one tip, tip1 and tip2 are identical.

 ### Parameters